SuperKam91/bnn/README.md

 - For a given BNN, there is no correlation between Z and test loss over different data (randomisations).

+- Looking at non-stochastic hyperparameter runs and a given activation, no trend between evidence and test set performance was seen over different sized neural networks.
+However, surprisingly, ReLU activation consistently performs better than tanh (with no stochastic hyperparameters, ReLU activation with stochastic hyperparams were not tested) over all networks in terms of test set performance.
+This is also reflected in the higher associated evidence values

+- With the single stochastic hyperparameter networks, start to see a (negative) correlation between Bayesian evidence and test set performance.
+Also, start to see a remarkable symmetry between the log evidence as a function of nn dimensionality and the test set performance as a function of the same parameter.
+Also, start to see a peak in the Bayesian evidence, which is fast to increase (with nn dimension), but relatively slow to decline.
+This is a well-known trend in model selection.
+The corresponding dip in test set performance is less well-pronounced, but still arguably there (or alternatively, could be interpreted as a plateau).

+- For the layer stochastic hyperparameter networks, more of a correlation between test set performance and Bayesian evidence is present.
+Similar to the single stochastic hyperparameter case, the ln(Z)-nn_dim and test set performance-nn_dim symmetry also appears.
+The correspoding peaks and troughs are also there, but are less clear-cut (more plateau-like).

+- Although, surprisingly, the input_size stochastic hyperparameter networks consistently don't perform as well as the layer systems (of the same network size).
+Since this system is more granular than the layer systems, it should be able to perform at least as well as it.
+Thus, one can only attribute this to the (more) complex parameter space not being explored as well, or, the system overfitting to the training data.
+Nevertheless, the input_size results show a good correlation between test performance and evidence, a strong symmetry in evidence and test performance (see points above), and arguably, the most well-formed peaks/troughs in the same graphs.

+- Looking at all the stochastic hyperparameter systems, the correlation and symmetries remain, but the peaks/troughs are much less apparent (more of a plateau).

+- Now turning attention to all the 2-node architectures, the correlation still exists, with clear modes corresponding to tanh no stochastic hyperparams, ReLU no stochastic hyperparams, and the tanh stochastic hyperparam systems.
+The symmetries are still present, but the peaks/troughs/plateaus (if they exist) are convoluted.
+4- and 8-node architectures show similar stories.

+- Looking at systems grouped together by how many hidden layers they contain (1, 2, 3 or 4), the correlations exist, but there seems to be mainly two modes of separation: non-stochastic hyperparams vs stochastic hyperparams.
+For one layer, all but the (8) systems show good peaks/troughs.
+Similar can be said for the 2, 3, and 4 layer systems, but the peak/trough relation is weaker.

 # other stuff